-Carnival season starts today in our little town.
-And with its historic tradition of a parade and a masked public street party.
+Carnival season starts today in our little town, with its historic tradition of a parade and masked public street party.
 But no Italian carnival celebration more is famous than that of Venice.

 The word carnival literally means either farewell to meat or farewell to the flesh.
 The concept is, that mask firmly in place, a person is free to do whatever they want.
 And putting on the carnival mask, really is like leaving your own flesh behind, to take up another identity.

 It’s long been a big holiday here in Italy, dating clear back to Roman days, when it honored the Roman god Saturnalia.
 But soon became known as a Christian holiday, probably because of its relation to lent.
 Even though the Catholic church early on tried to distance itself from the celebrations, when Pope Gregory the Great (590-604) decided that the Lenten fast wouldn’t start until after Carnival.

 Probably because of its pagan roots, and because it’s normal to consume excess alcohol, overeat rich foods, and indulge in sex as much as possible.
 After all, Lent is coming when they’ll have to do without.